amirhosseinchoghaei/Increase-openwrt-disk-space/README.md

 - Done !
 After Reboot Login to openwrt And Check Status Page Storage | Disk Space

-- IF You have problem please Try another USB Drive
+- IF You have problem please Try another USB Drive And Run Command again .